alouiseq/fun-js-exercises/docs/js.md

 **Q: What is lazy loading?**

 A: It means that only the files needed in the current view is loaded while others are loaded as needed.

-**Q: What are progressive web apps?**

-A: Apps that have the look and feel of a native app but are really web apps.
-The app resides on the desktop/mobile and can be opened and used even offline.

-**Q: Tell me about headless web architectures (CMS).**